 Ned Meyers, Flatiron Construction Superintendent

-Denver Public Works will begin upgrades to the existing storm infrastructure in this area in early 2018.
-The project will start at the intersection of Yale Avenue and Dahlia Street, continue east along Yale Avenue to S. Glencoe Street, and then head south on S. Glencoe Street to the intersection of S. Glencoe Street and S. Grape Way.
+Denver Public Works began upgrades to the existing storm infrastructure in this area on February 5, 2018.
+The project is starting at the intersection of Yale Avenue and Dahlia Street and will continue east along Yale Avenue to S. Glencoe Street, and then head south on S. Glencoe Street to the intersection of S. Glencoe Street and S. Grape Way.

 The entire project is anticipated to last about one year.
 The first half of the project (4-6 months) will be performed on Yale Avenue, with the second half of the work occurring on S. Glencoe Street to complete the project.
-The existing overhead utility lines on the south side of E. Yale Avenue will be converted to underground lines prior to construction of this project.
+The existing overhead utility lines on the south side of E. Yale Avenue were converted to underground lines prior to the start of construction.

 While work is underway, Denver Public Works anticipates that one traffic lane will remain open in each direction on Yale Avenue, but drivers should expect delays.
 S. Glencoe Street and S. Grape Way will be closed to through traffic during construction, but will remain open to residents.